 THEY BOTH BELIEVE THEIR VIEW IS A MOTIVATION FOR MINISTRY

-Premillennial / Futurist View The sense of the time being short and imminent judgment motivates believers to repent and spread the Gospel with missionary zeal.
+Premillennial / Futurist View The sense of the time being short and the imminent judgment of God, motivates believers to repent and spread the Gospel with missionary zeal.

-Postmillennial / Preterist View The sense of destiny to take the nations with the Gospel motivates believers to take dominion in every sphere of life with missionary zeal.
+Postmillennial / Preterist View The sense of destiny to take the nations with the Gospel of the Kingdom motivates believers to take dominion in every sphere of life with missionary zeal.

 THEY BOTH BELIEVE THEIR VIEW TAKES FAITH FOR WHAT’S COMING

-Premillennial / Futurist View They believe we need to prepare the Church for the terrible times about to take place on planet earth to test every believer.
+Premillennial / Futurist View They believe we need to prepare the Church for the terrible times about to take place on planet earth that will test every believer.